 Since reporting began in 2001, the Neuse River Basin has consistently exceeded and gone beyond the 30% reduction goal.
 The agricultural community has continued to install best management practices to improve water quality and reduce nutrient loading to North Carolina's waterways.

-Crop Year 2013 Annual Progress Report on the Neuse Agriultural Rule
+Annual Progress Reports on the Neuse Agricultural Rule

 Agencies involved in nitrogen reduction planning:

 Sources of technical and financial assistance: